 The CryptoSys API is a developer's toolkit of fast, efficient symmetrical cryptographic functions in Visual Basic, VBA, VB.NET/VB2005/8/x, C/C++, C#, and ASP.
 You can incorporate it in your own apps or call it from VBA applications like Access, Excel and Word.
-It provides four of the major block cipher algorithms, a stream cipher algorithm, key wrap, secure message digest hash algorithms (including the NEW SHA-3 as of version 4.6), the HMAC message authentication algorithm, the CMAC algorithm, a data compression facility, a password-based key derivation function (PBKDF2), a secure random number generator and other utilities.
+It provides four of the major block cipher algorithms, a stream cipher algorithm, key wrap, secure message digest hash algorithms, the HMAC message authentication algorithm, the CMAC algorithm, a data compression facility, a password-based key derivation function (PBKDF2), a secure random number generator and other utilities.
 If you need to do "asymmetric" public key cryptography, look at our alternative product, the CryptoSys PKI Toolkit.

 Read the API Manual | Features | BUY NOW | Download Trial | Examples